naiyerasif/site/src/content/post/2020/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server.md

 ### Testing the hybrid approach

-:::figure
+:::figure{.popout.popout-image}
 ![A sequence depicting hybrid token validation flow](./images/2020-11-15-11-38-57-protecting-endpoints-with-spring-security-resource-server-08.png)

-Hybrid token validation flow
+::caption[Hybrid token validation flow]
 :::

 As earlier, rerun the previous scenarios with *httpie* to see the hybrid approach in action.